 I had a globe in my bedroom when I was a kid.
 Of all the places on it, it was the small dots in the middle of the oceans that captured my imagination most.
 I yearned to visit every one of them, to see what they looked like in person.

-It is not really their remoteness that attracted me but what this remoteness means.
-Cultural isolation and what it entails, a pristine environment and amazing diving and hiking spots.
+It is not really their remoteness that attracted me but what this remoteness means for those places.
+Cultural isolation and all that it entails, a pristine environment as well as amazing diving and hiking spots.

 With the recent emergence of a number of floating country projects in the South Pacific, a curiosity about business and social opportunities was added to the mix.